MattDahEpic/SuperHardMode/readme.md

 #Super Hard Mode
+**Work in Progress! - Features are being added quite fequently, so check back often.**
-Super Hard Mode is a mod that adds a ton of difficulty tweaks The following features are what exist when loading the mod with the default config
+Super Hard Mode is a mod that adds a ton of difficulty tweaks.
+The following features are what exist when loading the mod with the default config:

 ##Features - World
 * Setting out fire by hand sets the player on fire